Royalone94/collateral-contracts/README.md

   - Compile and deploy the contract, use [`deploy.sh`](/deploy.sh) with your details as arguments.
   - Record the deployed contract address and publish it via a subnet-owner-provided tool so that miners can discover and verify it.

+  ---

+  ## UUPS Proxy Deployment (Upgradeability)

+  This contract uses the **UUPS (Universal Upgradeable Proxy Standard) proxy pattern** to enable seamless upgrades without losing contract state.
+  With UUPS, the proxy contract holds all storage and delegates logic to an implementation contract.
+When you upgrade, you deploy a new implementation and point the proxy to it—**all balances and mappings are preserved**.

+  ### Deployment Steps

+  1. **Install dependencies:**
+      ```bash
+      npm install
+      ```

+  2. **Deploy or upgrade the contract:**
+      ```bash
+      node deployUUPS.js
+      ```

+  This script will:
+  - Deploy the implementation contract if needed.
+  - Deploy the proxy contract (if not already deployed) or upgrade it to the latest implementation.
+  - Save deployment addresses to `deployments.json`.

+  **Always interact with the proxy address for all contract calls.**

+  ---

 - **Enable Regular Operation**
   - Enable the deployed contract address in your validator's code (provided by the subnet owner), so that
     - task assignment prioritizes miners with higher collateral balances.